 Each state or local agency sets its own requirements for humane law enforcement agents.
 Many regions offer training academies for animal law enforcement.
 Classes usually include animal law, animal handling, animal behavior, civil and criminal liability, arrest laws, investigation procedures, state laws, nutrition, and facility standards.
 Acquiring certification after training may be required in some states.
 The ASPCA states that prior experience as a police officer, park ranger, or peace officer helps set candidates apart from their competitors.

-Although the BLS does not provide statistics for humane law enforcement agents, specifically, it does note that animal care and service workers earned a median annual salary of $33,450 in May 2015.
-The BLS also predicted that these workers, who are able to rescue animals from abusive homes and often are the face of animal rights in the public eye, could expect to see job opportunities increase by 11% from 2014 to 2024.
+Although the BLS does not provide statistics for humane law enforcement agents, specifically, it does note that animal care and service workers earned a mean annual salary of $38,490 in May 2018.
+The BLS also predicted that these workers, who are able to rescue animals from abusive homes and often are the face of animal rights in the public eye, could expect to see job opportunities increase much faster than average from 2018 to 2028.

 Animal welfare lobbyists are employed or retained by animal welfare advocacy groups.
 They present animal welfare issues to government officials to get animal advocacy legislation passed on state and federal levels.
 Animal welfare lobbyists complete research to help back up their proposals for animal welfare laws.
 This includes being knowledgeable about current issues pertaining to animal well-being.